x3me/netbox-geo-map/README.md

 // repeat the last line for every plugin you want to load editable and customize the path COPY ./plugins /plugins
-RUN /opt/netbox/venv/bin/pip install --editable /plugins/plug-in- #pip install --editable /plugins/plug-in-name on macs (????)
+RUN /opt/netbox/venv/bin/pip install --editable /plugins/plug-in- OR#pip install --editable /plugins/plug-in-name on macs (????)

 # Edit the docker-compose.test.override.yml file in: ~/netbox-docker/